andrewcccc/andrewcccc.github.io/projects.md

 The goal of this project was to build logistic regression and multiclass regression models and compare them to a KNN model on two textual datasets (IMDb and 20 Newsgroup).
 The project report can be found [here](https://andrewcccc.github.io/assignment2_group_47.pdf).
 * Implemented LASSO feature selection functions
-* Evaluated the logistic regression and multiclass regression models KNN models
+* Evaluated the logistic regression and multiclass regression models w.r.t KNN models

 Project 3: Classification of Image Data